Welcome

 Rear Admiral, USPHS (ret.)

-Clinical Professor, Georgetown and Tufts University Schools of Medicine
+Clinical Professor, Tufts and Georgetown University Schools of Medicine